Northumberlandia – the Lady of the North

 Managed by: The Land Trust and the Northumberland Wildlife Trust.
 The Banks Group is the joint funder of the project’s construction and maintenance costs, alongside the Blagdon Estate.

 Background: As part of a planning application for a new surface mine at Shotton in Northumberland, the Banks Group and landowner Blagdon Estate decided to create something unique which would enhance the positive social and economic impact of the project on the surrounding area.
 The company adopted a “Restoration First” strategy to the scheme, taking an extra piece of land donated by the landowner, adjacent to the mine and providing a new landscape for the community to enjoy while the mine is still operational.
 The project team approached world-renowned artist Charles Jencks to design a new landmark feature.

 The project garnered significant local, national and international interest.
-Since in opened on 3 September 2012 it has quickly become a major regional tourist attraction.
-Over the last five years there has been an average of over 150,000 visitors per year to Northumberlandia.
-It has won tourism awards and regularly appears on the media as a great place to visit.
+Since it opened on 3 September 2012 it has quickly become a major regional tourist attraction.
+Northumberlandia welcomes over 100,000 visitors per year and has won tourism awards and regularly appears on the media as a great place to visit.

 For more information please also see Northumberlandia’s bespoke website: http://www.northumberlandia.com/